geotrellis/vectorpipe/README.md

 GeoTrellis has a consistent `RDD[(K, V)]` pattern for handling grids of tiled data, where `K` is the grid index and `V` is the actual value type.
-Before `RDD[(SpatialKey, VectorTile)]` can be achieved, we need to convert our gridless `RDD[Feature[G, D]]` into such a grid, such that each `Feature` is reasonbly clipped to the size of an individual tile.
+Before `RDD[(SpatialKey, VectorTile)]` can be achieved, we need to convert our gridless `RDD[Feature[G, D]]` into such a grid, such that each Feature's `Geometry` is reasonably clipped to the size of an individual tile.
 Depending on which clipping function you choose (from the `vectorpipe.Clip` object, or even your own custom one) the shape of the clipped Geometry will vary.
 See our Scaladocs for more detail on the available options.

 ### Collating Feature Groups into a VectorTile